JMicallef97/WinForms-Font-Swapper/README.md

 # Getting a List of Original & Replacement Fonts

-There are 2 ways to get the original and replacement program fonts
+There are 2 ways to get the original and replacement program fonts.

 The first way is a read-only list of 2-item tuples.
 The first item is the original font, while the second item is the replacement font.
 The following function returns the list:
 ```
 WinFormsFontSwapper.getProgramFontStyles();
 ```

-The other way is to get a string representation of the original & replacement font list, returned from the following function"
+The other way is to get a string representation of the original & replacement font list, returned from the following function:
 ```
 WinFormsFontSwapper.getProgramFontStyleList();
 ```

-The format is a numbered list of original fonts (next to the numbers) and replacement fonts (below the original fonts).
+The format is a numbered list of original fonts (next to the numbers) and replacement fonts (below the original fonts) (or "[None]" if no replacement font is specified).
 Each entry is separated by a space.
-An example (from the test program) is listed below:
+An example from the test program is listed below:
 ```
 1. [Font: Name=Microsoft Sans Serif, Size=8.25, Units=3, GdiCharSet=0, GdiVerticalFont=False]
 [None]